Meet Love Island 2020 contestant Sophie Piper, Rochelle Humes’ sister

-Sophie is in search of her very personal Anthony Joshua-type on this 12 months’s Love Island villa
+Sophie is on the lookout for her very personal Anthony Joshua-type on this 12 months’s Love Island villa

-After six months off our screens, Love Island has returned with 12 new singletons in search of love within the model new South African villa.
+After six months off our screens, Love Island has returned with 12 new singletons on the lookout for love within the model new South African villa.

-Sophie Piper, a 21-year-old medical PA from Essex, is making her approach to the villa together with 11 different Love Island 2020 contestants this 12 months and he or she has a more in-depth movie star hyperlink than most.
+Sophie Piper, a 21-year-old medical PA from Essex, is making her method to the villa together with 11 different Love Island 2020 contestants this 12 months and she or he has a better movie star hyperlink than most.

-Her sister is Rochelle Humes, who has reportedly given Soph her full help about starring on the present.

 Not solely that, however she additionally went to highschool with Love Island’s sequence three winner Kem Cetinay.

-Right here’s all the pieces you’ll want to learn about Sophie Piper.
+Right here’s all the things it is advisable find out about Sophie Piper.

 Age: 21